tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A non-conformant MITM proxy which forwards the ESNI extension, substituting its own KeyShare value, will result in the client-facing server recognizing the key, but failing to decrypt the SNI.
 This causes a hard failure.
-Hopefully, the TLS 1.3 deployment experience has cleaned out most such proxies.

 The public name, however, makes this protocol compatible with deployments that use correctly-implemented MITM proxies.
 If the client has cached an ESNIKey for